 According to the Carbon Trust, our carbon footprint during December is 6% higher than in most other months.
-It’s not hard to see why given the amount of presents purchased, extra food consumed (and wasted), and the extra car trips to relatives and friends.
+It’s not hard to see why given the number of presents purchased, extra food consumed (and wasted), and the extra car trips to relatives and friends.

-Could you have a Christmas without plastic?
-Christmas goes hand-in-hand with consumerism, and unfortunately consumerism goes hand-in-hand with plastic.
+Could you have a sustainable Christmas without plastic?
+Christmas goes hand-in-hand with consumerism, and unfortunately, consumerism goes hand-in-hand with plastic.
 You can’t have one without the other.
 The majority of toys, gifts and decorations are all or at least partly, made of plastic.
 How many of them do you think will be recycled at end-of-use?
-Most wrapping paper is tinted or coated with metallic accents that render it non-recyclable, yet how many of us will start Christmas Day with a living room floor-full of scrunched-up shiny paper?
+Most wrapping paper is tinted or coated with metallic accents that render it non-recyclable, yet how many of us will start Christmas Day with a living room floor full of scrunched-up shiny paper?

 According to Imperial College researchers, UK households throw away an unbelievable 1.5 billion Christmas cards each year.
 E-cards, sent online, are an increasingly popular alternative.
 They cut your carbon footprint, save trees and save money – see Friends of the Earth’s free e-cards.

 Your plastic tree might be re-used for a number of years, but there are still polluting implications involved in both the manufacture (usually in China) and disposal.
 They also tend not to be recyclable, and many end up in landfill each year.

 You could substitute your plastic tree for a real fir tree, but those trees have to be grown and chopped down.
 It can take a tree 10 years to reach a typical height of six feet.